edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/splitting-the-verify-function.md

 Later, you may notice that by splitting the verification into the sub-verify functions there is some duplication, eg multiple switch (`when` in Kotlin) statements on `command.value`.
 The principle is that it is better to have some duplication if it allows better clarity and structure of the Smart Contract because this reduces the risk of making mistakes.

-For all the sub-verify functions we pass in the `LedgerTransaction`, this is so each sub-verify has access to the whole resolved transaction.
-For `verifyPathConstraints()` we also need to pass in the class of the AgreementState.
+For all the sub-verify functions passed in the `LedgerTransaction`, this is so each sub-verify has access to the whole resolved transaction.
+For `verifyPathConstraints()` you also need to pass in the class of the `AgreementState`.

-The following sections will consider the implementation of each constraint in turn.
+The following sections consider the implementation of each constraint in turn.